 In a normal training regimen you first do the compound exercises for a certain muscle group and then the isolation exercises.
-Pre-exhaust means that you do it the other way around.
+Pre-exhaustion means that you do it the other way around.
 It is a controversial training method in the evidence-based bodybuilding community.

 COMPOUND VS ISOLATION EXERCISES